Estate Tax, Gift Tax, and GST Tax Exemptions and Rates 1987—Present

 TRUIRJCA was supposed to remain in effect for just two years, meaning that on on January 1, 2013, the federal estate tax exemption and the tax rate would default back to 2001 rates.
 However on January 1, 2013, Congress passed the American Taxpayer Relief Act (ATRA), which President Barack Obama signed into law, on January 2 of that year.
 ATRA made permanent, the changes to the laws governing estate taxes, gift taxes, and GST taxes under TRUIRJCA.
 There was one exception: applicable tax rates for each type of transfer tax were increased from 35% to 40%.

 The Tax Cuts and Jobs Act

-President Donald Trump signed the Tax Cuts and Jobs Act into law on December 22, 2017.
-In addition to other sweeping tax law changes, the TCJA increased the federal estate tax exemption to $10 million, and this increase is also indexed for inflation.
-This means it could potentially go as high as $11.2 million by the time the TCJA expires in 2025.
-A married couple could shield twice this amounts from taxation.
+On December 22, 2017, President Donald Trump signed the Tax Cuts and Jobs Act into law, which increased the federal estate tax exemption to $10 million.
+But this figure is indexed for inflation, meaning that it could potentially spike as high as $11.2 million, by the time the TCJA expires in 2025.

 State Death Taxes

-Aside from federal transfer taxes, a handful of U.S. states also collect a death tax at the state level.
-In some states, the tax is based on the overall value of the estate, and this is referred to as the estate tax.
-In other states, the tax is based on who inherits, and this is referred to as an inheritance tax.
+Aside from federal transfer taxes, some U.S. states also collect a death tax at the state level known as "the estate tax", as it is based on the overall value of an estate.
+In other states, the tax is based on the recipient of the inheritance, and is consequently referred to as an inheritance tax.